chunkangwong/react-arcgis-switch-2d-3d-view/README.md

 }, [viewType]);
 ```

 To improve user experience, a `viewpoint` state is created to keep track of the current viewpoint of the view.
-This is done by setting the `viewpoint` state when the `view` property of the `MapView` or `SceneView` changes.
+This is done by setting the `viewpoint` state when the `viewType` state changes.

 ```js
 const [viewpoint, setViewpoint] = React.useState<Viewpoint>();